artsnoob/openaisdkmcp/README.md

     ```

 2.  **Python Dependencies**:
-    Install the required Python packages.
-While a `requirements.txt` is not explicitly provided in the current file listing, the project uses libraries such as `python-dotenv` and the `agents` SDK.
-You may need to install these manually if not already present:
+    Install the required Python packages using the `requirements.txt` file:
     ```bash
-    pip3 install python-dotenv
+    pip3 install -r requirements.txt
-    # pip3 install <agents_sdk_package_name> # Replace with the actual package name for the 'agents' SDK
     ```
+    This will install `openai-agents` (the OpenAI Agents SDK) and `python-dotenv`.
+    The `openai-agents` SDK is used for defining the agent, its interactions, and managing the communication with MCP servers.
-    The script also attempts to install `feedparser`, `requests`, and `beautifulsoup4` into its local venv if needed.
+    The script also attempts to install `feedparser`, `requests`, and `beautifulsoup4` into its local venv if needed for specific agent tasks.

+## Core Libraries Used

+*   **OpenAI Agents SDK (`openai-agents`)**: This SDK provides the core framework for creating and running the AI agent.
+It handles the agent's lifecycle, tool integration (MCP servers), and the processing of user interactions.
+Key components used from this SDK include `Agent` for defining the agent and `Runner` for executing the interactive session.
+*   **Python-dotenv**: Used to load environment variables (like API keys) from a `.env` file.

 ## Running the Project